 Everyone has a fish story, something they break out at parties when there’s a lull in the conversation.
 They get told time and time again, and with each retelling grow a little further from the truth.
-Your cousin probably didn’t play ski ball with Keanu Reeves at a Dave and Buster’s in LA, but it sounds like the kind of thing that could have happened.
+Your cousin probably didn’t play skee ball with Keanu Reeves at a Dave and Buster’s in LA, but it sounds like the kind of thing that could have happened.
 That plausibility is the key to any great fish story.

 The Lost Tapes